 - Certifiers can verify that the material is allowed for use in OCal production by using the OCal regulations and the National List to evaluate the product, all of the ingredients within the product, and, if applicable, the manufacturing processes, source materials, and processing aids used to produce the ingredients or final product (e.g., contacting the supplier/ formulator/ manufacturer to obtain full disclosure of the ingredients in the product and manufacturing processes, including processing aids). - 2.
-Certifying agents may consult with the California Department of Food and
+Certifying agents may consult with material review organizations accredited to